 Cervical traction with devices for individuals

 There are several traction devices intended for domestic use.
-Here you will find our cervical traction device for the House.
+In this article, we'll talk about our cervical traction devices for the House.
 Most notable is the cervical hammock or neck hammock.
 It allows a cervical suspension traction and performs a complete realignment of the spine with proper use.
 It therefore acts on the cervicals but also indirectly on the lumbar thanks to good positioning.

 The inflatable cervical traction collar is a very efficient and more mobile way.
 It can easily be used for any occasion, especially in transport or when performing daily tasks.